sighingnow/jekyll-gitbook/_pages/CRM.md

 - Now hang up and wrap-up the call.

-- The ticket that was created at the start of the call will be updated with call details.
+- The ticket that was created at the start of the call will be updated with call details after call wrap up.

 - Click on "Views" icon on the vertical menu bar on the left.
 You should be able to see both the tickets created after making the test calls.